 Research Impact Report

-All funded projects are required to provide a Broader Impact report 12 and 24 months after project completion.
-The report should outline any Broader Impact, i.e. benefits, produced through the use of the funded data asset or infrastructure.
-Benefits may include any demonstrated social, economic, environmental, cultural and health benefits produced by research utilising the funded data asset or infrastructure.
+All National Data Asset projects are required to provide a Broader Impact report 12 and 24 months after project completion.
+The report should outline any Broader Impact, i.e. benefits, produced through the use of the ARDC invested data asset or infrastructure.
+Benefits may include any demonstrated social, economic, environmental, cultural and health benefits produced by research utilising the ARDC invested data asset or infrastructure.
 The report should provide details relating to:

 - Who or what has benefitted from the results of the research (this should identify relevant research end-users, or beneficiaries from industry, the community, government, wider public etc.)